- Bullying is defined as any words or actions that make a person feel uncomfortable, threatened or intimidated, and is against the law in some states.

-- Clearly define bullying and its consequences.
+Clearly define bullying and its consequences.
 It's not enough to tell employees that your company will not tolerate bullying.
 Your employee handbook should also include a detailed list of what actions constitute bullying in your workplace – threats, blackmail, violence, etc. – and what disciplinary actions will be taken if bullying occurs.

-- Get everything in writing.
+Get everything in writing.
 Investigate a bullying claim the same way you would investigate a claim of sexual harassment.
 Request written statements from both the victim and the accused bully, as well as from any witnesses.
 If the claim turns out to be true and it's serious enough to suspend or fire the bully, written documentation about the event can protect your company from liability or wrongful termination charges down the road.

-"Whether you have a policy or not, the reality is that the really difficult and important calls are in the day to day.
-[It's] the standards we set with each other when it comes to attitude, respect, decorum — and enforcing these standards," he said.
+"Whether you have a policy or not, the reality is that the really difficult and important calls are in the day to day," he said. "[It's] the standards we set with each other when it comes to attitude, respect, decorum — and enforcing these standards."

 Managers should always consider their employees first when it comes to bullying and harassment, he said.

-"You need to coach your managers at all levels to provide a safe workplace where people to do not feel intimidated," Shawe said.
+"You need to coach your managers at all levels to provide a safe workplace where people do not feel intimidated," Shawe said.
 "Not only [is it] the right thing to do, [but] it will [also] bring about the best work product from your team and the best business results."